 Sandro set a Malibu sales record in in 2011 for the highest residential sale, and again in 2017 for the highest land sale in Malibu history

 Has closed more than $750 million in home sales

 Included among Forbes’ “30 Under 30” Real Estate list in 2011

 Real estate turned out to be a sage career move.
-Dazzan’s track record includes last year’s record-breaking sale of 24 ocean-bluff Malibu acres to developer Scott Gillen—a sale that felt like business as usual while it was happening.
-“When you sell a $50 million dollar piece of dirt,” he says, “Once you look back at it, you realize, ‘Yeah, it was a pretty huge accomplishment.’”
+Sandro Dazzan’s track record includes last year’s record-breaking sale of 24 ocean-bluff Malibu acres to developer Scott Gillen—a sale that felt like business as usual while it was happening.

-It’s a town where Dazzan grew up playing Little League at Malibu Bluffs Park overlooking the ocean, and where he’s now raising his own family.
+It’s a town where Sandro Dazzan grew up playing Little League at Malibu Bluffs Park overlooking the ocean, and where he’s now raising his own family.
 It’s also an area he knows like the back of his hand.
 “Malibu is a very technical market,” he points out.
-“About 27 miles of coastline, and every half mile is completely different than the next.”
-There’s coastline, canyons and bluffs, and a slew of different neighborhoods.
-“You need somebody who understands every single nook and cranny,” says Dazzan, who knows how wind and sand will move on a specific property, or the position of the sunlight throughout the year.
+“About 27 miles of coastline and every half-mile is completely different than the next.”
+There’s the coastline, canyons and bluffs, and a slew of different neighborhoods.
+“You need somebody who understands every single nook and cranny,” says Sandro Dazzan, who knows how wind and sand will move on a specific property, or the position of the sunlight throughout the year.

 “I’m very grateful for what I have, and where I live,” says Sandro Dazzan, whose appreciation for the place has been reinforced by his global travels, particularly to locations much less Malibu-like.
 Working with younger agents at The Agency—a collaborative firm that Sandro Dazzan describes as “a refreshing environment”—who are hungry and have a similar yen for Malibu is one of the ways he looks to shape its future.